D1dii/Desarrollo-de-Videojuegos/README.md

 Description: You're in a tilter platformer.
 Control your power and jump through the obstacles to reach the top.
 Face your enemies and most importantly, don't fall!

+(Some final parts of the level cannot be passed without godmode because of a mechanic still pending to be implemented (go up ladders) we are sorry but we think the final product will be better with this!)

 Controls:

 A: Move left